cherylperyl/cherylperyl/README.md

 ### Hi there 👋

+I am a Penultimate SMU Undergraduate working towards a Bachelor of Science (Information Systems - Business Analytics) and a Bachelor of Accountancy 😊

+- 🔭 I’m currently working on my AWS Solutions Architect Certification
+- 🌱 I’m currently learning React to develop web applications
+- ⚡ Fun fact: I have been dancing for 12 years 💃🏻
+- 📫 How to reach me: cheryl.goh.2020@smu.edu.sg

 <!--
 **cherylperyl/cherylperyl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.